guillerminabasso/SQL_Project_Data_Job_Analysis/README.md

 ### 4. Top Paying Skills Analysis

-For this analysis, I used the same filters as previous sections (Data Analyst roles with non-null salaries) and calculated the average salary associated with each skill.
+For this analysis, I used the same filters as the previous section (Data Analyst roles with non-null salaries) and calculated the average salary associated with each skill.
 Unlike earlier analyses focused on job-level insights, this approach aggregates salary data at the skill level to identify which skills tend to appear in higher-paying roles.

 ```sql
 SELECT